EllenLI2000/EllenLI2000.github.io/about.md

 title: About Me
 permalink: /about/
 ---

-I am a research assistant at [**BiWell Lab**](https://yuhanlolo.github.io/me/lab.html), supervised by [Dr. Yuhan Luo](https://yuhanlolo.github.io/me/).
-As a researcher in the field of HCI, I design and evaluate Conversational Agents (CAs) in the context of people's daily health and mental well-being.
-Broadly, my research lies in the intersection of Computer-Supported Cooperative Work & Social Computing (CSCW), Personal Informatics (PI), and Communication Science.
-I aspire to unveil the various possibilities of CAs to empower human well-being.
+I am a PhD student at TU/e in the Department of Industrial Design, under the supervision of [Dr. Daniel Tetteroo](https://danieltetteroo.nl/) and [Dr. Maarten Houben](https://maartenhouben.be/).
+From September 2023 to January 2025, I worked as a research assistant at the [**BiWell Lab**](https://yuhanlolo.github.io/me/lab.html), City University of Hong Kong, and was supervised by [Dr. Yuhan Luo](https://yuhanlolo.github.io/me/).
+My research interests focus on personalized healthcare technology, persuasive technology, conversational Agents, and personal informatics.

 [Please find my CV here.](img/Resume-0312.pdf)

 ### News & Travel
++ **2025.4** CHI'25 Yokohama 🌸
-+ **2024.1** One paper was accepted at CHI'25.
-Congrats to my co-authors🥳
++ **2025.1** One paper was accepted at CHI'25.
+Congrats to my co-authors 🥳
 + **2024.12** Invited Talk @ China-Netherlands Design Research Doctoral Forum 🙌
 + **2024.12** One paper was accepted at CHI'25 Case Study.
-Congrats to my co-authors🥳
+Congrats to my co-authors 🥳
 + **2024.5** CHI'24 Hawaii 🏄‍♀️
 + **2023.7** CUI'23 Eindhoven 🌷

 ### Educational Background
-+ **2025.2 - 2029.2**, PhD.
++ **2025.2 - 2029.2**, Ph.D.
 Industrial Design, Eindhoven University of Technology
-+ **2022.8 - 2023.6**, MSc.
++ **2022.8 - 2023.6**, M.Sc.
 Communication Science, University of Amsterdam
-+ **2018.8 - 2022.6**, BA.
++ **2018.8 - 2022.6**, B.A.
 Media and Communication, City University of Hong Kong
 + **2019.7 - 2019.8**, Advanced British Culture and Humanities Programme, University of Oxford

 ### Research Experience